Issue with multiple audio pids with same language

 2) Allow the default audio pid to be identified in the configuration, and provide this always as the default stream.

-Updated by Hein Rigolo over 9 years ago
+Updated by Hein Rigolo about 10 years ago

 are you sure that there is no other identifying information in the DVB-SI tables that can be used to pick the "correct" audio stream that needs to be identified as the primary audio track?

 It could be that on the UK DVB-T implementation they have chosen to use the lower number as the default, but in an other DVB network the higher number.
 You should never base any logic in DVB streams on the actual PID number as far as I can tell.

-Updated by peely - over 9 years ago
+Updated by peely - about 10 years ago

 I did check the file (attached earlier) and there is nothing that identifies one from the other, apart from the pid itself.
 If I cheekily change the order in the file it works for the next channels selection then as the mux is re-read the file is reset.